 Unemployment Adjudication and Fact Finding Mechanism

-Wondering what does unemployment adjudication mean?
+Are you wondering what unemployment adjudication means?
 You have landed on the right page.
-Here, we will define adjudication and guide you through many other aspects.
+Here, we will define adjudication and guide you through other relevant aspects.

-Unemployment adjudication is the legal process for settling the dispute between employee and employer.
-An unemployed individual applies with the state for weekly unemployment insurance.
+Unemployment adjudication is the legal process of settling the dispute between employee and employer.
+An unemployed individual applies for weekly unemployment insurance with the state.
 The state’s labor department begins the process by contacting the last employer to verify the reason for termination of employment.
-The last employer can question the claim and based on this, the claim may be denied.
+The previous employer can question the claim, and on its basis, the claim may get denied.
 The claimant may appeal a denied claim.
-The unemployment adjudication hearing or fact finding interview gives the applicant an opportunity to present his case for a contested claim or denied claim.
+The unemployment adjudication hearing or fact-finding interview allows the applicant to present his case for a contested or denied claim.

-Once a valid claim has been established, it is then reviewed to determine if you, or a former employer, have provided any information that could come in way of unemployment payments.
+Once a valid claim is established, it is then reviewed to determine if you, or a former employer, have provided any information that could come in the way of unemployment payments.

-If an issue is raised, an adjudicator will review any information that you have already provided, and if additional information is needed, you will be contacted.
-An adjudicator may contact you by telephone, e-mail or mail.
-If contacted, you must be prompt and sincere in providing a response at the earliest so that the adjudicator has all information in hand to help him decide.
+If an issue arises, an adjudicator will review any information that has already been provided.
+If additional information is needed, they will contact you.
+An adjudicator may contact you by telephone, e-mail, or mail.
+If contacted, you must be prompt and sincere in responding at the earliest so that the adjudicator has all information in hand to help him decide.

 Potential Reasons For Denial Of Benefits

-An array of issues as provided below can potentially result in delay or denial of claims filed by the applicant.
+An array of issues can potentially result in delay or denial of claims filed by the applicant.
 These issues are discussed in the following pointers:

-- You are a school employee or worked providing services for an educational institution while in the employ of a private employer holding a contract with a public or non-profit educational institution and you are not working because you are between terms or on a vacation or holiday
+- You are a school employee or working to provide services for an educational institution while under the employment of a private employer holding a contract with a public or non-profit educational institution, and you are not working because you are between terms or on a vacation or holiday.

-- You are unable or unavailable to work or to accept work or you are not looking for work or you have failed to report the required contacts with prospective employers for work during a claim week
+- You are unable or unavailable to work or to accept work, or you are not looking for it, or you have failed to report the required contacts with prospective employers for work during a claim week.

-- You refused a suitable job offer or you refused a referral
+- You refused a suitable job offer, or you rejected a referral.

-Upon completion of investigation, the adjudicator will issue a written determination(s) which is mailed to you and the employer(s).
-If there are multiple determinations, all must be favorable in order to receive benefits.
-For example, if you worked with three different employers and two determinations are favorable and one determination is not, the entire claim is denied and payments cannot be made until that disqualification has been satisfied.
+Upon the completion of the investigation, the adjudicator will issue a written determination(s) that is mailed to you and the employer(s).
+If there are multiple determinations, all must be favorable to receive benefits.
+For example, if you worked with three different employers and two determinations are favorable, and one is not, the entire claim will be denied, and payments will not be made until that disqualification has been satisfied.

-Note: You will be contacted only if information is needed in addition to the information you provided when you filed your claim.
-Please note the adjudication process can take two to six weeks from the time an issue is raised until a determination is made.
+Note: You will be contacted only if they need any other information apart from the information you provided when you filed your claim.
+Please note that the adjudication process can take two to six weeks from the time an issue is raised until a determination is made.

 You may request an appeal whenever a determination is not favorable to you.
-Instructions and procedure for filing an appeal are provided on the website of the state.
+Instructions and procedures for filing an appeal are provided on the website of your state.
 Assistance is also provided over the phone by the customer service/claims helpline of the labor department.

-You must complete the form and submit the appeal using the Internet or you may request an appeal in writing posted to the relevant office in your state.
+You must complete the form and submit the appeal online.
+You may also request an appeal in writing posted to the relevant office in your state.

-It’s imperative that you keep self updated on the appeals mechanism available in the state labor unemployment laws.
-If you think your unemployment will last for a longer duration/believe that the claim filed by you may not easily pass through the regular approval process, you must have sound acquaintance with the basics to face any surprising encounters.Related Tags : Adjudication, Appeal, unemployment claims
+You must keep yourself updated on the appeals mechanism available in the state labor unemployment laws.
+If you think your unemployment will last for a longer duration or you believe that the claim filed by you may not easily pass through the regular approval process, acquaint yourself with the basics to face any surprising encounters.Related Tags : Adjudication, Appeal, unemployment claims

 Did you find this article helpful?
 YES | NO